 Regarding the entropic expansion of space - is local space also expanding?
 Space is created by light's intrinsic motion and hence always contains light's expansive, entropic energy principle.
 Because of the presence of matter in the Cosmos, the expansion of space is coordinated with the expansion of time (through the action of gravity), to produce the expansion of historic spacetime.
 Since we are composed of matter rather than light, we experience only the temporal component of this expansion, the intrinsic motion of time, the aging of history, and the local gravitational force converting space to time.
 The spatial component of the expansion, however, is visible (in large telescopes), as the "redshift" of distant galaxies.
 This is a reciprocal view, in which those distant galaxies also see us as equally "redshifted".
 (See: "A Spacetime Map of the Universe".)
 Meanwhile, the cooling of space has been measured (by radio telescope and satellite) as the 2.7 Kelvin "background radiation" remaining from the (much hotter) era of the "Big Bang".
 Locally, the expansion and cooling of space is overwhelmed by the influence (gravitational and thermal) of the large concentrations of matter in the Earth, Sun, Solar System, and our Milky Way galaxy.
 Our experience of the universal expansion of spacetime is therefore mostly through its temporal component: historical aging and the intrinsic motion of time.
 Nevertheless, the expansion and cooling of space on a universal scale (the spatial entropy drive) can be directly measured by our astronomical instruments as the "redshift" of distant galaxies and the temperature of the "cosmic background radiation".

-For a discussion of the several conservation roles of gravity (including entropy and symmetry) see: "The Double Conservation Role of Gravitation".
+For a discussion of the several conservation roles of gravity (including entropy and symmetry) see: "The Double Conservation Role of Gravitation" and: "A Rationale for Gravity".
 For a discussion of the weakness of gravity (the tangential "hit" of the "present moment" upon bulk historical spacetime) see: "The Half-Life of Proton Decay and the 'Heat Death' of the Cosmos".